Featured

 The Timing of Things – Closing My Private Practice

-It is both ironic and serendipitous that the article I wrote about finding a better version of my social worker identity through starting my private psychotherapy practice was published during this time when I am closing that private practice for an undetermined period of time.
+It is both ironic and serendipitous that the article I wrote about finding a better version of my social worker identity through starting my private psychotherapy practice was published during this time when I was closing that private practice for an undetermined period of time.
 Private practice has been the Best.
 Job.
 Ever., however, life has brought new turbulence (unrelated to but tagging onto the effects of the pandemic) coinciding with a strong desire to explore other meaningful avenues in life.

 I no longer have the office described in the article (thank you pandemic for that most unwelcome turbulence!), though the furniture, art, and spirit of the office reside throughout my home.